 Update: You can now set Microsoft Edge as the default iPhone browser, by following the above steps.

-This is how you can successfully switch the default browser on Apple mobile devices!
+This is how you can successfully set Chrome as a default web browser on your iPhone!
 Except for Mail and Maps, I love all default iOS apps.
 Having said this, it doesn’t sound like a significant change for me.
 Though, I’m sure some people have been waiting to make the switch for a long.

 Well, expect to see other browsers like Firefox soon joining the list.
 We can also expect to have similar transformations for default emails by including apps like Gmail, Outlook, Spark, etc.